-At 30 June 2022 the Group holds 2.27% of the ordinary shares of EL&F. During the year ended 30 June 2022 a parcel of EL&F preference shares held by the Group converted into EL&F ordinary shares in accordance with their terms of issue.
-At 30 June 2021 the directors assessed the fair value of the EL&F shares to be \$1.55 each.
-At 30 June 2022 a further reassessment of the fair value of the EL&F shares resulted in directors increasing the value to \$1.65 per share, resulting in an uplift in value of \$178,000.
+At 30 June 2023 the Group holds 2.28% of the ordinary shares of EL&F. Last year the directors assessed the fair value of the EL&F shares to be \$1.65 each.
+This year a further reassessment of the fair value of the EL&F shares resulted in directors increasing the value to \$1.75 per share, an uplift in value of \$178,000.

-The value for this investment is based upon a detailed study of the EL&F performance over the last financial year and financial projections through to June 2025.
-Further detail on the basis for the \$1.65 carrying value for each EL&F share is provided in Note 15 of the financial statements.
+The value for this investment is based upon a detailed study of the EL&F performance over the last financial year and three years' forward financial projections..
+Further detail on the basis for the \$1.75 carrying value for each EL&F share is provided in Note 15 of the financial statements.